pce-devel/PCE_Controller_Info/README.md

 At the conclusion of a transfer, the Memory base 128 disengages and allows the daisy-chained controller outputs to be returned to the console until the next $A8 sequence is received from the console.

-Games which are not specifically written to support the Memory Base 128 should work properly.<br>
+**Compatibility:** Games which are not specifically written to support the Memory Base 128 should work properly.<br>
 Compatible games include:
  - HuCard : None
  - CDROM